Is there a physical continuum?: Conclusions

 \section{Conclusions}

 Above we have proven that given our assumptions, there has to be at least one brain ingredient with a continuum set of possible states.
-This means that the continuum has to exist, at least for some particular physical quantities, observables or objects.
-The importance of this argumentation lies in the fact that we did not rely here on any physical theory, such as a quantum field theory or general relativity.
-We only assumed a simple model of the brain, and made a few further natural assumptions about brain states and thoughts.
-This leads to the conclusion that the possibility of thinking of any possible Cauchy sequence cannot be true unless at least for one ingredient of the brain, the cardinality of the set of its possible states is (at least) $\mathfrak{c}$.
+This means that the continuum has to exist, at least for some particular physical quantities, observables or objects, if our assumptions are fulfilled.
+The importance of our argumentation lies in the fact that we did not rely here on any physical theory, such as a quantum field theory or general relativity.
+We only assumed a simple model of the brain, and made a few further assumptions about brain states and thoughts.
+We note that one critical assumption is about the possibility to think of any real number -- finite algorithms clearly cannot do that.

+Above we arrived at the conclusion that the possibility of thinking of any possible Cauchy sequence cannot be true unless at least for one ingredient of the brain, the cardinality of the set of its possible states is (at least) $\mathfrak{c}$.
 This furthermore means that there has to exist some physical quantities which are continuous, i.e. their possible values have (at least) the cardinality $\mathfrak{c}$.
-Finally, this means that given these assumptions, the continuum exists in the physical world as well.
+Finally, this means that given these specific assumptions, the continuum exists in the physical world as well.